Olical/react-faux-dom/README.md

 There is also an higher-order component available for convenience, giving you a clean API and animation support:

+> Note: You only need to use the higher order component if you require animation support.
+If what you're doing does not require animations / physics / anything that requires D3 to mutate the DOM regularly then you should be using the `createElement` and `toReact` API shown above.
+>
+> If you want to use lots of animations, physics and force layout tools I'd recommend you consider other approaches to embedding D3 (or similar tool) within your React render tree.
+Such as disabling all component updates and mounting D3 yourself.

 ```javascript
 // Inside componentWillMount.
 var faux = this.props.connectFauxDOM('div', 'chart')